dawelab/Centromere_Engineering/README.md

 Here, we tested three different references: 1.
 ABS4 assembly where we first seed centromeres; 2.
 W22 genome where we kept backcrossing to neochrs; 3.
 A distantly related but near perfect assembly --- Mo17.
 W22 yields the most consistent results.
 The code for reference testing can be found under mapping folding.

+Even I called the object ploidy estimation here.
+But it is not ploidy, one chromosome can only have one ploidy but we have thousands of data points here.

 *Characterization of neochromosomes via CUT&Tag, RNA-seq, and EM-seq.